mitodl/open-discussions/README.md

     You can set these values to any non-empty string value if email-sending functionality is not needed.
 It's recommended that you eventually configure the site to be able to send emails.
 Those configuration steps can be found [below](#enabling-email).

+- `OPEN_DISCUSSIONS_HOSTNAME`

+    Sets the hostname required by webpack for building the frontend.
+Should likely be whatever you set the host to in your /etc/hosts or the hostname that you're accessing it from.
+Likely `od.odl.local`.

 ### Run the app and create a new user via the signup flow